pjanul/pymgal/doc/source/models.rst

 Model selection
 ==========

 Since the stellar particles within hydrodynamical simulations represent simple stellar populations (SSPs), we can leverage stellar population synthesis (SPS) to infer the SEDs of the stellar particles within the simulation.
-SPS is a challenging task, and different works make different assumptions about the physics that they are modelling.
-However, all of them try to model the evolution of SEDs, which can be represented as two-dimensional arrays containing ages on one axis and wavelengths or frequencies on the other.
+There are many uncertainties associated with SPS, and different works make different assumptions about the physics that they are modelling.
+While the exact form of the SEDs will vary depending on the physical assumptions, all of them model the evolution of SEDs as two-dimensional arrays containing ages on one axis and wavelengths/frequencies on the other.
 These SEDs are also metallicty-dependent, so we need one array file for each metallicity.
 For a given star particle, PyMGal reads its age and metallicity and then assigns it a mass-scaled SED based off the provided model file.
 An illustration of this process can be found below.

 .. image:: ../build/html/_static/model_visual.png
    :alt: demo_image